 For you, understanding the body language of parrots and mating behavior can be difficult, one day you will notice your parrot is tame, happy and sweet, while the other day he or she is behaving ferociously.
 Yes, I know it sounds scary, but I can assure you that this is very normal as your parrot is going through a hormonal imbalance period which is due to the mating season.
-Here are some of the most common signs of mating behavior of parrot and how you can prevent them.
+Here are some of the most common signs of the mating behavior of parrot and how you can prevent them.

 Once you have noticed this territorial behavior of your parrot it is best that you respect your bird’s mindset and let it be that way until the mating season ends.
 If the problem continues, then you need to seek advice from a Certified Parrot Consultant.

 I once had an Indian Ringneck Parakeet and he performed a cute “bowing down” display in front of me.
 At first, I thought it was his new trick, but later I found out that Indian Ringnecks do this display in the mating season to woo a potential mate.

 For my parrot I was the potential mate, I didn’t feel bad or disgusted in fact, it was quite honoring because I realized that my pet is more comfortable with me.
 And then again we must realize that its due to the mating season that their behavior has changed.